+Maturity -

-Carrying Market
+Carrying 12 Months

-Amount Value
+Amount or Less

-Balance, June 30, 2018,
+Balance, June 30, 2020,

-Local Agency Investment Fund \$ 737,214 \$ 737,214
+Local Agency Investment Fund \$ 252,551 \$ 252,551

 Pursuant to Government Accounting Standards Board Statement 3, the investment in LAIF is not classified in categories of credit risk.
 The District's funds in LAIF are invested in a diversified portfolio (of underlying investments e.g. U.S. Treasury obligations) such that it considers the risk of material loss to be minimal.
 The funds held in LAIF can be withdrawn on demand.